-Social anxiety: People with social anxiety may actually want to spend time with others, but their anxiety disorder poses an extreme barrier that may feel insurmountable at times.
+Social anxiety disorder: People with social anxiety may actually want to spend time with others, but their anxiety disorder poses an extreme barrier that may feel insurmountable at times.

 Are they worried about what other people think?

-Introvert: While introverts often feel pressured to live up to societal expectations of extroversion, this is a result of how society views introversion and extroversion rather than an inherent characteristic of introverts.
+Introvert: While introverts often feel pressured to live up to societal expectations of extraversion, this is a result of how society views introversion and extraversion rather than an inherent characteristic of introverts.

 Shy: There is some concern over what others will think that’s associated with shyness, but it’s not to the same level as in social anxiety.
 This tends to stem from an underlying lack of self-esteem.

-Social anxiety: In social anxiety disorder, this worry about the perception of others is high intense enough that it becomes pathological.
+Social anxiety disorder: In social anxiety disorder, this worry about the perception of others is high intense enough that it becomes pathological.

 How do they feel after spending time with people?

-Introvert: Introverts will often feel worn out after spending time with others, unless it’s people they are particularly close to.
+Introvert: Introverts will often feel worn out after spending time with groups of people, unless it’s a small group of people they are particularly close to.

 Shy: The discomfort associated with meeting new people may ease as the person gets to be more familiar.
 There may not be any unease when around familiar people.

-Social anxiety: Overcoming avoidance is often the biggest obstacle.
-Once someone with social anxiety is actually in a social situation, it may turn out better than the catastrophes that were anticipated, and may end up being enjoyable in the end.
+Social anxiety disorder: Overcoming avoidance is often the biggest obstacle.
+Once someone with social anxiety is actually in a social situation, it may turn out better than the catastrophes that were anticipated, and they may end up enjoying the social event in the end.

 Does it change over time?

 Introvert: Since introversion is a personality trait, it tends to be stable over time and across multiple contexts.
-My level of introversion has stayed fairly consistent, but when I was younger, I pushed myself to behave in a more extroverted manner.
+My level of introversion has stayed fairly consistent, but when I was younger, I pushed myself to behave in a more extraverted manner.
 As I’ve gotten older, I’ve embraced my introversion more.